YottaDB/YDBDoc/ProgGuide/ioproc.rst

 * If an EXCEPTION deviceparameter has been issued for the device, the process executes the EXCEPTION argument.
 * Otherwise, if $ETRAP is not the empty string, execute $ETRAP.
 * Otherwise, if $ZTRAP is not the empty string, the process executes $ZTRAP.
-* Otherwise, the YottaDB/GT.M image terminates.
+* Otherwise, the YottaDB image terminates.

-For more information on error handling, refer to Chapter 13: “Error Processing”.
+For more information on error handling, refer to `Chapter 13: “Error Processing” <https://docs.yottadb.com/ProgrammersGuide/errproc.html>`_.

 When CTRAP includes <CTRL-C>, [NO]CENABLE has no effect.
 CTRAPping <CTRL-C> also takes precedence over CENABLE.